Skip to content

 Canvas applications are built on a programmable multi-writer relational database.
 They're easy to configure and automatically have several useful properties:

-- Eventually-consistent and convergent.
-Actions can freely read and write to a relational database.
-Every peer's database state will deterministically converge regardless of the order in which the actions are received.
+• Convergent.
+Actions can freely read and write to a relational database with strong eventual consistency.
+Every peer's database state will converge to the same state, regardless of the order in which the actions are received.

-- Lock-free and concurrent.
+• Lock-free.
 Any number of peers can concurrently execute new actions, without waiting for consensus.
-No transaction costs or confirmation wait times.

-- Cross-platform.
-Canvas apps run in the browser or on NodeJS, persisting data with IndexedDB, SQLite in WASM, SQLite with LMDB, or Postgres.
+• Cross-platform.
+Canvas apps run in the browser, desktop, or React Native, persisting data with IndexedDB, SQLite in WASM, native SQLite, or Postgres.